akbarrafiey/sp25-ml6923/syllabus.md

 ### Midterms

-There will be two midterm exams:
+There will be one midterm exam and one final exam:

-- **Midterm 01**: Thursday, May 02 (focuses on Lectures 01 &mdash; 08)
+- **Midterm**: Friday, May 02 TBD
-- **Midterm 02**: Thursday, May 30 (focuses on Lectures 09 &mdash; 15)
+- **Final Exam**: TBD

-The exams will be held in-person during the regularly-scheduled lecture times.
+The midterm exam will be held in-person during the regularly-scheduled lecture times.

-### Final Exam

-The final exam for DSC 40B is a "no fault" final split into two sections:

-1. An optional Midterm 01 "Redemption" section focusing on Lectures 01 &mdash; 08
-2. An optional Midterm 02 "Redemption" section focusing on Lectures 09 &mdash; 15

-If your score on the midterm redemption section is higher than your score on the original midterm, it will replace that grade.
-Getting a lower score on a redemption section cannot hurt you (but it will make us sad).
-As a consequence, the redemption sections are effectively optional.

-Under this policy, a bad performance on an earlier exam can be erased by good performance on the same material in a later exam.

-**Example**: You got an "F" on Midterm 1 and a "B" on Midterm 2.
-You decide to take only the first redemption section on the final (though you could have taken both), and you receive an "A".
-Your midterm scores are now "A" and "B".
+Make sure you are available on those day.
+If there is any issue, let me know ASAP.

-The redemption exams will be held on the date scheduled by the registrar: **Tuesday, June 11**.
+The final will be during the finals weeks.

-Note that the topics from Lectures 16, 17, and 18 are not on any exam.
-These will instead be tested in the [Super Homework](#the-super-homework).

 ### Exam Pass Criterion

-In order to pass the class, the mean of your two midterm scores (after redemption is taken into account) must be 60% or greater.
+In order to pass the class, the mean of your two exams scores must be 60% or greater.

 The reason for this policy is that the exams are the only assessment in this class which you are sure to complete by yourself, and so they are (in theory) the purest measure of your individual understanding.
-This policy is not meant to be punitive: If your exam scores are not above passing after several attempts, it indicates that you might be better served by retaking the class with a fresh start before moving on to later courses which will draw upon the material from DSC 40B.
+This policy is not meant to be punitive: If your exam scores are not above passing, it indicates that you might be better served by retaking the class with a fresh start.

 ## Grading

 We'll be using the following grading scheme:

-- 12.5%: Labs
+- 20%: Labs
-- 30%: Homeworks
+- 20%: Homeworks
-- 7.5%: "Super Homework"
-- 25%: Midterm 01 (or Redemption Midterm 01, whichever is larger)
-- 25%: Midterm 02 (or Redemption Midterm 02, whichever is larger)

-In a typical quarter, the midterm redemption policy has the same effect as a traditional "curve", therefore replacing the need for one.
-The standard grading scale (where an A is 93+, A- is 90+, B+ is 87+, etc.) will be used as a starting point, but once all scores are in, we will run a clustering algorithm to automatically find the best cutoffs for each letter grade.
-These cutoffs can only be lowered.
-For instance, the threshold for an "A" will never be higher than 93%.

-A+ grades are not awarded according to a threshold.
-Instead, A+'s are awarded to the top 5% of students by overall grade.
+- 20%: Midterm
+- 20%: Final exam
+- 10%: Class participation: This grade captures how much you contribute to your own learning and that of your peers.
+Since different students have different styles, there are many ways to earn full credit for this part of the course.
+You can actively participate in class.
+You can ask good questions, or answer those of your peers, on the class Ed forum.
+You can attend and actively contribute to office hours.

-Note that in order to pass the class, the mean of your two midterm scores (after redemption is taken into account) must be 60% or greater.
+Note that in order to pass the class, the mean of your two exams scores must be 60% or greater.

+## Course Objective

+- Students will learn how to view and formulate real world problems in the language of machine learning.
+Categories of problems include those involving prediction, classification, pattern recognition, and decision making.

+- Through in-class demonstrations and at-homeprogramming labs, students will gain experiencea pplying the most popular and most successful machine learning algorithms to example problems.
+The goal is to prepare students to use these tools in industrial or academic positions.

+- In addition to experimental exploration, students will learn how theoretical analysis can help explain the performance of machine learning algorithms, and ultimately guide how they are used in practice, or lead to the design of entirely new methods.

+- Students will build experience with the most important mathematical tools used in machine learning, including probability, statistics, and linear algebra.
+This experience will prepare them for more advanced coursework or research in the subject.

+- A major goal is to prepare students to read and understand contemporary research in machine learning, including papers from NeurIPS, ICML, ICLR, AAAI, JMLR, and other major machine learning venues.
+Since machine learning is a rapidly evolving field, many of its most powerful tools today may no longer be relevant in 15 years.
+The goal is to provide students with a theoretical foundation that will allow them to keep up with changes in the field.

+- At the end of this course, every student should feel confident holding a conversation about machine learning with anyone, no matter their experience in the field.
+This would include a potential employer, a professor or graduate student working in the field, or a stranger on the subway.

 ## Support and Resources